Quantifying Information Extraction using Generalized Quantum Measurements: Proof of the algorithm for the quantum state inference

 therefore $\P_1$ is a projector, which is a contradiction.
-Thus, $\P$ generated by step 3.~is always a projector, and as we established before, it must project into an eigenspace of the density matrix.
+Thus, $\P$ generated by step 3 is always a projector, and as we established before, it must project into an eigenspace of the density matrix.
 This concludes the proof. \end{proof}

-Finally, we prove Lemma~\ref{lma:eigenvalue} which says that $\rho$ generated by step 4.~is an eigenvalue of the state of the system corresponding to projector $\P$. \begin{proof}(Lemma~\ref{lma:eigenvalue})\\ From Lemma~\ref{lma:eigenprojector} we know that each $\P$ projects into an eigenspace of the system.
-Let us denote the (currently unknown) eigenvalue corresponding to this eigenspace as $\rho_0$. $\P$ is orthogonal to every other $\P$, and from the construction $\P=\sum_{\bi\in I}\Pi_\bi$.
-Probability of obtaining measurement outcome $\bi$ is equal to
+{\bf Lemma~\ref{lma:eigenvalue}.} Finally, we prove Lemma~\ref{lma:eigenvalue} which says that $\rho$ generated by step 4 is an eigenvalue of the state of the system corresponding to projector $\P$. \begin{proof}From Lemma~\ref{lma:eigenprojector} we know that each $\P$ projects into an eigenspace of the system.
+Let us denote the (currently unknown) eigenvalue corresponding to this eigenspace as $\rho_0$. $\P$ is orthogonal to every other $\P$ by construction $\P=\sum_{\bi\in I}\hPi_\bi$.
+The probability of obtaining measurement outcome $\bi$ is equal to

 Summing over all $\bi\in I$ we obtain